Top 6 Underrated songs from The Neighbourhood

-This is a prime example of how this band utilizes different sounds to make every song I feel like it’s own brand of genre.
+This is a prime example of how this band utilizes different sounds to make every song feel like its own brand of the genre.

 I love the beginning with the high keys and guitar strings.
-Already giving an ambiance of a soft surrounding.
+Already giving an ambiance of the soft surroundings.

 The song is about wanting to make the first move with the enchanting feelings he has for this girl, he goes on to state these wonderful qualities about this girl.
 He wishes that it could have been different, but she's in another relationship and he has to accept that or wait for things to be different when she's not with this other guy.

 All he can hope for is that she never gets hurt.